Vulcan-Fire/Car_Rental/README.md

 Managers can check the owner of a rented car.
 Managers can add new cars to the rental fleet.
 Usage
+*ONCE YOU HAVE LOGGED SUCCESSFULLY TO ONE OF THE USERS, YOU CAN PERFORM THE RESPECTIVE METHODS ANY NUMBER OF TIMES.
+PROGRAM STOPS ONLY AT abort STATEMENT*
 Customer
 Type return to return a rented car.
 Type rent to rent a car from the available collection.